gradle/develocity-build-config-samples/gradle-enterprise-conventions-gradle-plugin/README.md

-## Example Gradle Enterprise Gradle Convention Plugin
+## Example Gradle Enterprise Conventions Gradle Plugin

 This project demonstrates how to share a common Gradle Enterprise configuration across multiple projects.
 It is intended to serve as a starting point for creating your own plugin to apply your specific Gradle Enterprise configuration.
 See inline comments for things to adjust specifically to your needs.